scientistpawan/scientistpawan/README.md

 - 👋 Hi, I’m Pawan Chowdhury
-- 👀 I’m interested in Data Science and Cloud computing
+- 👀 I’m interested in AI / ML / Data Science and Cloud computing
-- 🌱 I’m currently mastering my Data Science skills
+- 🌱 Collaborating with like-minded individuals is something I'm truly passionate about.
-- 💞️ I’m actively looking for a Data Scientist/ Cloud Engineer(Machine Learning) role
+- 💞️ Looking forward to exchanging ideas and making a meaningful impact through data!
 - 📫 How to reach me ...
 - https://linkedin.com/in/pawan-chowdhury-bba4151a8
 - pawan.chowdhury2014@gmail.com